Distributed SNN Training#

 --T 8

-• running high-level memopt (level >= 2) online on large Spikformer-like workloads: it now works functionally, but the search cost is still high and it is more likely to trigger extra inductor recompiles, so it is best treated as an offline tuning workflow for now.
+• High-level memopt (level >= 2) is available on large Spikformer-like workloads, but the search cost is high and is more likely to trigger extra inductor recompiles.
+Treat it as an offline tuning workflow for now.